eshaz/vhs-decode/README.md

 # [CVBS-Decode - Composite Video Decoder](https://github.com/oyvindln/vhs-decode/wiki/CVBS-Composite-Decode)

 This repository also contains an **experimental** CVBS decoder, `cvbs-decode`, which shares code with ld-decode and vhs-decode.
-Capable of decoding basic raw digitized NTSC and PAL composite video, including colour if the source is somewhat stable.
+Capable of decoding basic RAW digitized NTSC and PAL composite video, including colour if the source is somewhat stable.

-RAW CVBS has been captured using CX Cards & CXADC, however, only at lowest gain states, CVBS capture is not possible with the DomesDayDuplicator Rev3 due to input filtering on the hardware.
+RAW CVBS has been captured using CX Cards & CXADC, however, only at lowest gain states and or with external signal feed into it to stop its hardware decoder from triggering.

+> [!CAUTION]
+> CVBS capture is not possible with the DomesDayDuplicator Rev3 due to input filtering on the hardware, but is possible with the [MISRC](https://github.com/oyvindln/vhs-decode/wiki/RF-Capture-Hardware#misrc---multi-input-simultaneous-raw-rf-capture) boards.

-Test samples & signals can be generated using [HackTV](https://github.com/fsphil/hacktv)
+Test samples & signals can be digitally generated using [HackTV](https://github.com/fsphil/hacktv) or downloaded from [The Internet Achive](https://archive.org/details/wss-wide-screen-signaling).

-Note for test media generation AJA/Magewell/Blackmagic and even some consumer digital to analogue converters have test generators built-in some prosumer/broadcast decks also have generators built in same for HDV camcorders.

 # [HiFi-Decode](https://github.com/oyvindln/vhs-decode/wiki/003-Audio#hifi-decode-hifi-rf-into-audio-installation-and-usage) & [RTL-SDR Decode](https://github.com/oyvindln/vhs-decode/wiki/RTLSDR)

-Thanks to VideoMem's work on [Superheterodyne Decoding Tools](https://github.com/VideoMem/Superheterodyne-decoding-tools) we now have a working [HiFi Audio Decoder](https://github.com/oyvindln/vhs-decode/wiki/003-Audio) which provides decoding for VHS & Video8/Hi8 HiFi FM tracks which takes uncompressed or FLAC compressed RF captures of HiFi FM signals and outputs standard 24-bit 192khz FLAC or PCM (.wav) stereo files.
-RTLSDR decode can run in realtime (1~3 sec delay) and provide live playback 8msps RF files and a 48khz 24-bit FLAC file of the decoded audio.
+Thanks to VideoMem's work on [Superheterodyne Decoding Tools](https://github.com/VideoMem/Superheterodyne-decoding-tools) we now have a working [HiFi Audio Decoder](https://github.com/oyvindln/vhs-decode/wiki/003-Audio) which provides basic decoding support for VHS & Video8/Hi8 HiFi FM tracks which takes uncompressed or FLAC compressed RF captures of HiFi FM signals and outputs standard 24-bit 44.1-192khz FLAC stereo audio files.
+The decoding quality is not yet up to the standard of the output from the conventional vcr decoding circuitry.

+[RTLSDR capture & decoding](https://github.com/oyvindln/vhs-decode/wiki/RTLSDR) (cross plafrom as its 100% GNURadio based) can run in realtime on most systems (1~3 sec delay) and provide live playback, Alongside 8msps RF files and a 48khz 24-bit FLAC file of the decoded audio.

 # Dependencies - Hardware